Lesson Plan Templates: How to Plan Effective LessonsStudents and teacher working on lesson plan templates in a school setting

 What is the Universal Thinking Framework and how does it differ from traditional lesson planning?

-How can teachers move away from activity-based planning to thinking-focused lesson design?
+How can teachers move away from activity-based planning to thinking-focussed lesson design?

 Teachers should start by asking 'How do I want students to think about this content?' before planning any activities or resources.
 This mental shift involves mapping out the specific thinking skills students need to develop throughout the lesson sequence, then planning learning actions first before creating any materials.